 Emma joined The Ecology Co-op in March 2018, after completing her Corporate Environmental Management Masters at the University of Surrey.
 During her degree, she also gained experience in heathland restoration while volunteering for the RSPB at Farnham Heath.

-Since undertaking a placement with the company in March 2017, Emma has worked on a range of projects, including residential and commercial developments, quarrying sites, retrospective applications and mitigation schemes.
-She also has experience in Phase 1 Habitat Surveys, Preliminary Ecological Appraisals and dormouse box checks, whilst she is soon to obtain her Great Crested Newt survey license, having gained experience across three survey seasons.
+Since undertaking a placement with the company in March 2017, Emma has worked on a range of projects, including residential and commercial developments, quarrying sites, retrospective applications, mitigation schemes and appropriate assessment screening documents.
+She also has experience in Phase 1 Habitat Surveys, Preliminary Ecological Appraisals and dormouse box checks.
+She has recently obtained her Great Crested Newt survey license, having gained experience across three survey seasons.